Loop-erased random walk and Poisson kernel on planar graphs: Introduction

 We assume that $\sum_{u \in V} E(v,u) < \infty$ for every $v \in V$.
-Let $P:V \times V \to [0,1]$ be
+Let $P\dvtx V \times V \to[0,1]$ be

-We call the Markov chain induced on $V_\delta$ by $P$ the \emph{natural random walk on $G_{\delta}$}.
-We assume that the natural random walk is \emph{irreducible}; i.e., for every $v,u \in V$, there exists $n \in \N$ such that $P^n(v,u) > 0$.
+We call the Markov chain induced on $V_\delta$ by $P$ the \textit {natural random walk on $G_{\delta}$}.
+We assume that the natural random walk is \textit{irreducible}; that is, for every $v,u \in V$, there exists $n \in\N$ such that $P^n(v,u) > 0$.

-We call a graph $G$ that satisfies all the above properties a \emph{planar-irreducible} graph.
+We call a graph $G$ that satisfies all the above properties a \textit {planar-irreducible} graph.
 For the remainder of this paper we consider only planar-irreducible graphs.